stacks-network/docs/concepts/sbtc/auxiliary-features/fee-sponsorship.md

 # Transaction Fee Sponsorship

-Transaction Fee Sponsorship is a feature in sBTC-v1 that allows users to pay for Stacks transaction fees using sBTC instead of STX.
+Transaction Fee Sponsorship is a feature in sBTC that allows users to pay for Stacks transaction fees using sBTC instead of STX.

 ## Overview